happygoals/takeaways/docs/Advanced Visual Programming (C# .NET)/Write unit tests for manage code.md

 * Returns void.
 * No parameters.

-## Build and run the test, Fix your code and rerun your tests
+## Build and Run the Test, Fix Your Code and Rerun your Tests
 1. On the Build menu, choose Build Solution.
 2. If Test Explorer is not open, open it by choosing Test > Windows > Test Explorer from the top menu bar.
 3. Choose Run All to run the test.